Linaro/lava/doc/v2/contents.rst

 * :ref:`contents_context_help` - some pages in the UI have a ``Help`` link in the context-menu section at the top of the page.
 These pages are listed in this section for reference and easier navigation.
+* :ref:`glossary` - descriptions of terms which have particular meanings inside LAVA.

 .. toctree::
    :maxdepth: 1